PHBS/RM-QF/files/thesis_defense.md

 * Your advisor will not be in your committee
 * The advisor name is not revealed to committee
   * Need to hide your advisor's name (e.g., __XXX__) if you cite advisor's journal paper.
-* Due to the increasing number, `quant` theses are allocated to the committee with a professor in the field.
+* Quantitative theses are allocated to the committee with at least one professor in the field (Choi, Peng, or Econometrics professors)

 # Contents of slides
 * __Introduction__: Make introduction interesting